Senior Software Developer, Valohai

 David: 53:42 Great.
 Thanks, Eero.
 Ian or Juha, is there any ...
 Do you see anything you want to jump to?

 Ian Downard: 53:52 Yeah.
 I see another one related to that last one.
-Leopoldo asks, "MapR snapshot involves MapR DB.
+Leopoldo asks, "MapR snapshot involves MapR Database.
 Does it also take a snapshot for HBase?"
-MapR DB is a database that that can be used via the HBase API, so if you have HBase, if you have applications that rely on HBase, you can implement them on MapR using MapR DB.
-Again, since MapR snapshots is a capability that's built into the file system, it applies to all data in the cluster including MapR DB, HBase applications backed by MapR DB, MapR streams and files.
+MapR Database is a database that that can be used via the HBase API, so if you have HBase, if you have applications that rely on HBase, you can implement them on MapR using MapR Database.
+Again, since MapR snapshots is a capability that's built into the file system, it applies to all data in the cluster including MapR Database, HBase applications backed by MapR Database, MapR streams (Now called MapR Event Store) and files.
 Contrast that with HBase snapshots, HBase snapshot also have this consistency problem.
 They can't rely on HDFS snapshots because HDFS snapshots don't guarantee consistency, and so at the end of the day, HBase snapshots can contain data that one reader might see different data in the snapshot than another.